Go Back

 • Put the shredded cabbage and carrots in a large bowl.

-• whisk the mayonnaise with vinegar, sugar, celery seeds, onion powder, and 1/4 teaspoon of freshly ground black pepper in a small bowl.
-Add the dressing to the cabbage mixture and toss to blend ingredients.
+• Whisk the mayonnaise with vinegar, sugar, celery seeds, onion powder, and 1/4 teaspoon of freshly ground black pepper in a small bowl.
+Add the dressing to the cabbage mixture and toss to blend the ingredients.
 Add salt to taste or as desired.
 Cover and refrigerate until serving time.

 Burgers